brikis98/yevgeniy-brikman-homepage/_posts/2011-08-06-some-food-for-thought.md

 diet)?](http://board.crossfit.com/showthread.php?t=41555)
 1. ["A calorie is a calorie" violates the second law of thermodynamics](http://www.nutritionj.com/content/3/1/9)
-1. [The Science of Fat-Loss: Why a Calorie Isn’t Always a Calorie](http://www.fourhourworkweek.com/blog/2008/02/25/the-science-of-fat-loss-why-a-calorie-isnt-always-a-calorie/)
+1. [The Science of Fat-Loss: Why a Calorie Isn't Always a Calorie](http://www.fourhourworkweek.com/blog/2008/02/25/the-science-of-fat-loss-why-a-calorie-isnt-always-a-calorie/)